-That image quality coming out of the lens is, of course, what as I expected it to be perfect in.
+That image quality coming out of the lens is what I expected it to be perfect.

-Even when I’m putting it side by side with this lens, I couldn’t really pick up a whole lot of difference.
+Even when putting it side by side with this lens, I can’t pick up a lot of difference.

-However, the area that didn’t pick a bigger difference is that I can obviously open up the aperture because I have a constant f 1.7.
+However, the area that didn’t pick a more significant difference is that I can open up the aperture because I have a constant f 1.7.

-Even on the long end of the zoom on this lens, I can open up with 1.7, Where is the long end of this lens is f4.
+Even on the long end of the zoom on this lens, I can open up with 1.7, where the long end of this lens is f4.

-So if you, after that shallow depth of field or constant chided for the field, then that is a fantastic lens for doing that.
+So, after that shallow depth of field or constant chided for the area, that is a fantastic lens.